mr-hicks/mr-hicks.github.io/_nsta19/nsta19.md

 The last thing they all had in common was that at the very start of every class there would be a demonstration of either problems or techniques so that the students would always get started right away and provide incentive for students to arrive on time.

+# Notes to self
+IIHS classroom for materials and labs based on driver safety

+* Especially important at this age
+* A good way to start of the semester with activities

+## Teaching science as models

+* Evaluateing, using, and creating models
+* Explain that any model that allows us to make predictions is good
+* Also explains why there is no 'truth' in science
+* An inconclusive result IS a valid result in science
+* Incorporate problems or penomina as the basis for learning, help students engage.

+## Pacing and Instruction

+* Begin every class with a teacher led activity to begin cleanly.
+* Keep a given pace for all students, this allows for group activities.
+* Creat an over-arcing narrative to tue units and content

+## Grading

+* Levels of understanding define the grade, with different percents for mastery of each grade.